serebrov/serebrov.github.io-hugo/content/posts/2013-06-14-git-server-setup.md

     git@localname$ git --bare init
 ```

-Sequrity - set git-shell for the git user:
+Security - set git-shell for the git user:

 ```bash
     # check where git-shell is